AI and Academic Integrity

 In some cases, you may be permitted to incorporate AI-generated content, similar to how you might incorporate ideas from books or websites, with clear attribution and academic judgment.

-In others, no AI use may be allowed at all.
+In other assessments, it may be the case that no AI use is allowed at all.
 The key principle is honesty and transparency, guided by your specific assessment requirements.

 Unless it is otherwise noted, you should:

-- Not submit materials that you have written but that have been substantially altered by AI (i.e. beyond what could be done by spellchecking or grammar checking software that does not have an AI enabled component).
+2. Not submit materials that you have written but that have been substantially altered by AI.
+By "substantially altered", we mean that your work should not be altered more than it would be by the spellchecking or grammar checking software that you would find in Microsoft Office products (i.e. a spellchecker that is not AI enabled).

 ⚠️ Generative AI Declaration

-Some Schools may ask you to include a short declaration in your assessment submissions to confirm whether you have used Generative AI.
+Some schools may also ask you to include a short declaration in your assessment submissions to confirm whether you have used generative AI and to what extent.

 Where required, the wording and expectations for these declarations will be specified in the assignment brief.